 The other Guardians have limited roles.
 Cocytus is crustacean of a thing that is featured in battle once against the lizardmen.
 Sebas is of course the butler, immovable in battle and personality, yet nowhere near the strongest of them.
 Mare and Aura, the rather sexually confused Dark Elf twins, are nicely designed and fun to encounter.
 We only see Gargantua and Victim for a very brief time, so maybe they’ll get featured a bit more in S4.
 But overall, the dynamic and interaction of these characters, both among themselves and with the utterly inferior powers of the outside world, is a lot of fun to watch.

 Another artistic stroke of genius from the writers is the use of the seven sisters, the Pleiades, as the basis for a group of seven head battle maids in the Tomb of Nazarick.
 These characters are as diverse and entertaining as you could possibly hope.
 The rather Russian Yuri Alpha (the Greek titles denoting their rank are a nice touch, in homage to both the Greek origin of the Pleiades myth and to astronomy that likes to make use of such Greek alphabetical nomenclature) is kind of their leader, at least as far as we see.
 Aureole Omega is supposedly their leader, but I don’t think we ever actually see her.
 Lupisregina Beta, the wolf queen, is my and probably most people’s favorite, full of personality and life, and probably bears the least hatred toward the “inferior races.”
 I love how she can suddenly become deathly serious.
 Narbarel Gamma we see the most, as she accompanies Ains on his adventures as he plays the role of the adventurer Momon, and she takes the name Nabe.
 Cold and powerful but secretly into all forms of kawaii, she is instantly endearing.
 The one holding the Delta title is fondly called CZ, but if I’m not mistaken this is just a shortening of a code-like name that she actually has, where some other random numbers and letters follow the CZ.
-I could be remembering that wrong.
-She is the only gun user we ever see in the series (unsurprising given the time period we find ourselves in on that world).
+The name itself is not surprising, referring to the famous Czech gun manufacturer commonly known as CZ.
+She’s the only gun user we ever see in the series (unsurprising given the time period we find ourselves in on that world).
 She’s not featured much beyond one battle and a brief scene where she more or less disrupts lunch at cafeteria for the maids at Nazarick, but she’s nicely designed.
 Solution Epsilon accompanies Sebas on his assignment, and so we see her a little bit more than most of the sisters.
 She is haughty and confident, disdainful masses of blonde hair curling down her shoulders.
 Batshit crazy too, if I didn’t mention that.
 Unrivaled in her distaste for the human race, she sates her sadism upon them by word, which we hear plenty, and by action which we don’t get to see mercifully.
 The most bizarre one is Entoma Zeta.
 Right now you’re going, oh yeah, I remember her, she’s the crazy bug creature that eats people.
 She is rather unsettling and disgusting, her loli appearance actually being a contrivance using various insect parts and her collapsed long insect limbs.
 “Entoma” as in the prefix “ento-“, which has to do with insects.
 Hey, if Aureole is any more memorable than these six she’ll be quite a remarkable addition.

 If every character in the show was as high quality as those from Nazarick, this show would be ridiculously good.
 Unfortunately, as decent as some of the other characters could be, they tend to be a little ordinary.
 For one, there’s too many of them.
 Between the good and bad guys of the Re-estize kingdom, the leadership under the Gilgamesh-esque Emperor El Nix of the Baharuth Empire, the handful of operatives we briefly see from the Slane Theocracy, the lizardmen and that kind of silly side story, and the various adventurer groups we encounter and their various fates, it’s all too much to do much of anything with.
 Granted a lot of these people end up dead, which tends to hurt character development.
 But still, while most of them are memorable for one reason or another, there are too many of them, and they exhibit a lot of the overused, stereotypical anime character behaviors we often encounter.